ramadap/Community-Lifecycle/README.rst

 Output:
-	Console text describing community events at the end and start of each timestep with additional stattistics depending on parameters
+	Console text describing community events at the end and start of each timestep with additional statistics depending on parameters

 Parameters